The Benefits to Sustainability in Business

 Making these changes is most effective for your business when you share them.
 Positive changes to your business model are a great opportunity to share content on your social platforms.
 Getting this information to current and future customers informs them that your business is taking a stance for the betterment of the world.
 Whatever your preferred communication method is, be it social media, email newsletters, your website, or some other means, the actions that you take are good things to share.
 Communicating your values as a company gives people a reason to support you beyond the products that you create and the services you provide.
 It establishes your company as a good player in the commercial landscape and customers will want to keep up with your business to see what you do next.

 For more information, check out 5 Simple Ways to Start Using Social Media to Build Business.

 Becoming a more sustainable business is a choice that reflects a desire for a better world, actuated through difficult (but necessary) change.
 Improving your business’s relationship to the environment will have lasting, positive effects on your company and your customers.
 And, while you reexamine your relationship with the world and its resources, remember that pursuing improvement is a never-ending process.
 Avoid the trap of chasing perfection, of going perfectly “zero” waste, or committing to a complete departure from fossil fuels entirely.
 These goals are not attainable, but they are good ideals to strive towards.
 Regardless of how you act, taking a stance for the betterment of the world and your community is an admirable act.

-If you want to learn more about becoming a sustainable business, you can visit these websites to help get you started:
+If you want to learn more about becoming a sustainable business, you can visit the epa.gov – Greener Living website to help get you started.